OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

 Tooling
 +++++++

-A script will be deveoped to accept a list of individual grids to combine together into a single file.
+A script will be developed to accept a list of individual grids to combine together into a single file.

 A ntv2_to_gtiff.py convenience script will be created to convert NTv2 grids,